Memorix101/MonoGame-MD2-Loader/README.md

 Original can be found here: https://sourceforge.net/projects/xnamd2/

-The Mac version is seperated, because I had to make some little changes in the code.
+The Mac version is seperated, because I had to make some little changes to the code.